ChristianBelloni/sciport-rs/README.md

 of mathematical physics.
 Available functions include airy, elliptic, bessel, gamma, beta, hypergeometric, parabolic cylinder, mathieu, spheroidal wave, struve, and kelvin.

+If there's a specific module or function that you'd like to see been worked on open a pr linking the scipy documentation for the module or function